-The course Data science: Data analysis is the art and science of tackling questions like these by looking at data.
-Data analysis and visualization offers a range of statistical and graphical techniques to uncover hidden structures in the data, including machine learning and data mining techniques.
+The course Data science: Data analysis and visualization offers a range of statistical and graphical techniques to uncover hidden structures in the data, including machine learning and data mining techniques.
 The course has a strong practical focus; participants actively learn how to apply these techniques on real data.

 What puts former criminals on the right track?
 How can we prevent heart disease?
 Can Twitter predict election outcomes?
 What does a violent brain look like?
 How many social classes does 21st century society have?
 Are hospitals spending too much on health care, or too little?